-We have access to a range of specialist services, including CAMHS, Early Help, Parent Support Advisor, Include Therapy and CEPP (Child and Education Psychology Practice).
-As well as our in school pastoral team who run Nurture groups daily, ELSA 1:1 sessions and drop ins for short term support.
+We have access to a range of specialist services, including CAMHS, Early Help, Parent Support Advisor, and CEPP (Child and Education Psychology Practice).
+As well as our in school pastoral team who run Nurture groups daily, ELSA 1:1 sessions, Working on Worries CBT programme and drop ins for short term support.
 We involve the children themselves and their parents or carers.
 We make every effort to support parents and carers to access services where appropriate.